hiDayDreamer/CS319/doc/MeetingLogs.md

 *Action Items*
   -[All] Brainstormed on what could be improved into our game design and what was going wrong on the design.
-Read the TA feedback on the first iteration of the analysis report and took into consideration the advices gotten on the meeting arranged with the TA (earlier this week)
+Read the TA feedback on the first iteration of the analysis report and took into consideration the advices gotten on the meeting arranged with the TA (earlier this week).
   -[Aldo] was assigned the timer mode sequence diagram which was wrong from the first iteration of the Analysis Report.
   -[Baris] was assigned the Play Game sequence diagram, to make minor fixes that would reflect the intended changes on the game play.
   -[Hygerta] was assigned the checking of the scenarios and the use cases of the first Analysis Report.
   -[Endi] was assigned with making the change on the object model to reflect the added attributes and methods for this report along with some higher level managing structures of the game.